Synaesthesia (rhetorical device)

 Synaesthesia is a rhetorical device or figure of speech where one sense is described in terms of another.
 This may often take the form of a simile.
 One can distinguish the literary joining of terms derived from the vocabularies of sensory domains from synaesthesia as a neuropsychological phenomenon.
+A simple example of synaesthesia is "a bright sound" or "quiet color."